brendanmerritt1/cloudburst-sprinkler/README.md

 \
 Please note: the web service hosted on Render will need to spin up, and may take longer than expected to load.\
 \
-It is optimized for 1280p-2560p and may not view correctly on  other smaller screen sizes such as mobile (currently working on optimizing for all screen sizes).
-The hamburger navigation menu for screen sizes under 1280p is still in production.
+It is currently optimized for 428px-2560px, and may not view correctly on other smaller mobile screen sizes.
+The website is compatible with desktops, laptops, tablets, and large phones (such as the iPhone 12 Pro Max).
+Currently working on optimization for all mobile devices.